Cluck and Peck: All About Chickens

 Weather-Proofing Features

 Designed with Australia’s unpredictable climate in mind, this coop includes a durable weather-resistant roof that shields birds from rain, sun, and wind.
-Whether you’re dealing with a Gold Coast downpour or a Perth heatwave, your birds are staying dry and cool inside.
+Whether you’re dealing with a Gold Coast downpour or a Perth heatwave, your birds stay dry and cool inside.

-The metal mesh sides provide ample ventilation, which is crucial during hot summers, while the pitched roof prevents water pooling.
-If you’re in a colder region, you can easily winterize the coop by adding windbreaks or tarps to the sides.
+The metal mesh sides provide ample ventilation during hot summers, while the pitched roof prevents water pooling.
+In colder regions, you can winterize the coop by adding windbreaks or tarps to the sides.

 Price and Warranty

-Priced from $299 to $599 , this coop is arguably the best value for money on the market.
-For its size, quality of materials, and ease of use, it outclasses many models in the $800+ range.
+Priced from A$299 to A$599, this coop is arguably the best value for money on the market.
+For its size, materials, and ease of use, it outclasses many models in the A$800+ range.

 2. Outback Stronghold Galvo Coop 200